Geborgen/nordic-souls/README.md

 To see the changes and version history, visit the [changelog](https://github.com/Geborgen/nordic-souls/blob/main/CHANGELOG.md).

+## FAQ

+Please refer to the [FAQ](https://github.com/Geborgen/nordic-souls/blob/main/FAQ.md) before asking for support.

 ## Credits and Thanks

 - YOU for reading this.
 - All mod authors for their hard work.
 - Halgari and the Wabbajack team for making this awesome tool.
-- Other Wabbajack list authors for their help and inspiration.
+- Other Wabbajack list authors for their help and inspiration and answering all my questions.
 - The Community Helpers in my Discord server for their amazing assistance with ideas, testing, and community support.
 - Everyone who has played the list that has helped in some way, by finding issues and contributing ideas.
 - ThwartAbyss54 for the banner background.